A Medieval squire was the final rank before a boy became a knight.

-A Squire served on his lord, learned fighting skills and court etiquette, chivalry and warfare.
+A Squire served on his Lord and learned fighting skills, court etiquette, chivalry, and warfare.
 When the squire reached the age of 21, he was then assessed by the Lord for a possible promotion to knighthood which was dependent on his performance.

 The early life of a squire typically started as a page boy.
 Services as a page boy were offered to the lord at a very young age, as early as the 7th year.
 In the position of a page, the boy was typically assigned to the ladies of the court who put him to different tasks as they saw fit.